The-Discounters/vizsurvey/README.md

 To run using .env.production use

-### `npm run start:prod`

 ### Running file server (needed for Cypress tests)

-cd into the test folder and also run `npm start` in a separate terminal if you want the file server to run.
+THIS IS GOING TO BE DELETED SINCE DATA IS READ FROM AND WRITTEN TO GOOGLE FUNCTIONS. cd into the test folder and also run `yarn start` in a separate terminal if you want the file server to run.
 This is needed to run cypres tests.
-If this is the first time then you need to run `npm install` from the test folder.
+If this is the first time then you need to run `yarn install` from the test folder.

-### `npm run build; serve -s build`
+### `yarn build; serve -s build`

 Runs the app in production mode.\
 http://localhost:3000/start?participant_id=1&treatment_id=1&session_id=1 where you can edit the treatment_id value to load the treatment you want to test.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+### `yarn build`

-Builds the app for production to the `build` folder.\
+From the pacakges/app folder Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\